Andrewjohnson6/News-Detection-ML/README.md

 My question of which subject of news would have the highest percent of fake news was answered and I found the results to be very interesting.
 Not only was political news the most fake, but it was miles ahead of any others.
 Granted, there were not many subjects to pick from, but it is still interesting to see the visualization of it.
 It brings up the question; what is happening to our media in our society?
 Why is there so much fake political news that this program is actually necessary?
 I found this and the rest of the visualizations to be very thought-provoking.

+## Summary
+This project uses a supervised Logistic Regression model that predicts whether or not an article is true or fake.
+After running countless trials, the program achieved a 99% accuracy score and worked extremely well.

+The program contains a way to input your own articles to test, as well as various visualizations that showcase information I found to be relevant and interesting.
+There are many things that I would love to add to this project in the future.
+Fake news seems to be an ongoing problem and programs like these are a great starting place to reduce the growth of fake new.